-Similarly to Google advertising Facebook should police the ads click through rates and other metrics so that marketers could not spam their audiences with badly targeted material.
+Similarly to Google advertising, Facebook should police the ads click through rates and other metrics so that marketers could not spam their audiences with the badly targeted material.

 Facebook can give advertisers unbelievably powerful tools by making its aggregate social data available for ad targeting.
-Advertiser can create ads by targeting people who:
+The advertiser can create ads by targeting people who:

 - have visited snowboard related sites in the last two weeks